devbith/spring-framework-drill/README.md

-# Srping framework and Spring project Drills
+# Srping Framework and Spring Project Drills

 ### This repo contains all the spring framework and spring projects exercise done to improve or maintain proficiency in it.